Nanaimo2013/jmf-bot/README.md

   jmf-bot
 ```

-For more detailed instructions, see [DOCKER-USAGE.md](DOCKER-USAGE.md).
+For more detailed instructions, see [Docker Usage](docs/deployment/DOCKER-USAGE.md).

 ## 📝 Configuration